Mekhlabhishek/Test1/book/chapter-2.md

 Now this is the time to run our first program.

+## 1.2 Running your first program

 Start the `selenium-standalone` server by command in the terminal

 ```
 selenium-standalone start --version=3.4.0
 ```

-Once server starts, open up a new terminal window and navigate to the directory and start a test case by
+Once server starts, open up a new terminal window and navigate to the directory and start executing a program by

 ```
 node first_program.js
 ```

-You will see Chrome window popping up navingation to `staging.aceinvoice.com`, then completing login flow and closing chrome window.
+You will see Chrome window popping up and navingating to `staging.aceinvoice.com`, then completing login flow and closing chrome window.
 And on terminal you will see the output as

 ```
 Title is :  Ace Invoice